ailgroup/string_dist/README.md

 # string_dist
 Work in progress.
-Provides string distance algos to support a "product matching" data processing framework.
+Provides string distance algos.
+This is a custom project to support specific needs in a "product matching" data processing framework as well as for supporting algos in a back-office insurance form OCR project.

 ### A Note
 This package contains alot of refactored or re-implemented string distance algorithms found in the existing rust ecosystem.
 I've tried to point out where the original ideas or implementations came from.